 South Platte Park has a large amount of aquatic habitat including seven lakes (previously gravel mine pits), several small streams, and the South Platte River.
 Adjacent to these habitats are abundant wetlands and riparian habitat (Figure 10).
 The water quality of the river and lakes is generally good.
 The Park staff may, from time to time, work with other entities to monitor water quality.
-Major concerns include extremely low flows (with anticipated future reductions still possible), run-off from surrounding

-Commented [SAL12]: Previously this was a 20-30 foot swath that has been deemed ineffective and counter productive in modern grassland management roadways and existing and future developments, and river flow consisting of a high percentage (greater than 80% at times) of treated effluent many days of the.
+Major concerns include extremely low flows (with anticipated future reductions still possible), run-off from surrounding roadways and existing and future developments, and river flow consisting of a high percentage (greater than 80% at times) of treated effluent many days of the.
 Increased urban run-off and effluent would likely have higher levels of nutrients and increased temperatures that could result in increased algae problems, which can result in offensive aesthetics, smells, or reduced fish survival.